Dr Christopher J Murphy

 I am interested in the history of the British intelligence community, from the origins of the Security Service (MI5) and Secret Intelligence Service (SIS, or MI6) from 1909 to the present day.
 I have specific research interests in the work of the Special Operations Executive (SOE) during the Second World War and the historiography of intelligence studies.

-with Dr Christopher Moran (eds.), Framing Intelligence History: The Historiography of British and American Secret Services since 1945 (Edinburgh: EUP, Forthcoming (2013)); includes single authored chapter ‘Whitehall, Intelligence and Official History: Editing SOE in France’.
+with Dr Christopher R. Moran (eds.), Intelligence Studies in Britain and the US: Historiography since 1945 (Edinburgh: EUP, (2013)); includes single authored chapter ‘Whitehall, Intelligence and Official History: Editing SOE in France’.

 ‘Command, rather than consultation: Organising Special Operations – the case of SOE’, Public Policy and Administration 25 (1) (2010), pp.67-84